 As the cost of sequencing continues to decrease, there is an upsurge in the amount of genomic data being generated, both for research as well as for clinical diagnostics.
 To help unlock the value in this data, we developed the CardioGenomics eXchange commons (CardioGX), a cloud-based platform with an easy-to-use interface that allows users to search genomic databases interactively, find and analyze variants, and share their analysis and findings.
 Users can restrict their search to look for variants with a specific frequency, pathogenicity, location in gene, and more.
 CardioGX enables users to upload a patient’s sequencing and phenotype data, analyze and identify causal variants, seek collaboration, and discuss genes and variants of interest with other users.
 System is accessible at https://cardiogx.org/

 Considering more than 70% of healthcare information is stored in unstructured clinical notes, healthcare providers increasingly demand effective text-search systems for clinical care, QI reporting and research projects.
 However, clinical notes are known for containing spelling variations, typos, local-practice-generated acronyms, synonyms, and informal words.
-We developed a novel search system (DeepSuggest) that can guide users to expand their input query by suggesting spelling variations, acronyms and other semantically relevant words, all identified through an artificial intelligence (AI)-driven unsupervised shallow learning algorithm, designed by our our Natural Language Processing team.
+We developed a novel search system (QREK, also known as DeepSuggest) that can guide users to expand their input query by suggesting spelling variations, acronyms and other semantically relevant words, all identified through an artificial intelligence (AI)-driven unsupervised shallow learning algorithm, designed by our Natural Language Processing team.

 Case Study #3: Cohort Investigator